tkerby/gosearch/README.md

 For example, if you run the query `./gosearch ibnaleem`, `GoSearch` will replace the `{}` placeholder with "ibnaleem", resulting in the URL `https://shaffan.dev/user/ibnaleem`, assuming the `base_url` is set to `https://shaffan.dev/user/{}`.
 This allows `GoSearch` to automatically generate the correct URL to check for the user's profile.

 ### `url_probe`
 In some cases, websites may block direct requests for security reasons but offer an API or alternate service to retrieve the same information.
 The `url_probe` field is used to specify such an API or service URL that checks username availability.
-Unlike the `base_url`, which is used to directly search for profile URLs, the `url_probe` generates a different API request, and GoSearch will display the API URL in the terminal instead of the profile URL.
+Unlike the `base_url`, which is used to directly search for profile URLs, the `url_probe` generates a different API request, but GoSearch will still display the `base_url` in the terminal instead of the API URL since that is not where the profile lives.

 For example, Duolingo profiles are available at `https://duolingo.com/profile/{}`, but to check if a username is available, Duolingo provides an API URL: `https://www.duolingo.com/2017-06-30/users?username={}`.
 If we used the `url_probe` as the `base_url`, the terminal would show something like `https://www.duolingo.com/2017-06-30/users?username=ibnaleem` instead of the user profile URL `https://duolingo.com/profile/ibnaleem`, which could confuse users.
 This distinction helps keep the process clearer and more intuitive, especially for those who may be less familiar with programming.